 “We also did say to them: ‘Watch out.
 It looks like a cock and balls.
 And you’d better be aware of that,’” Gordon told Built In.

 Gordon wasn’t the only one to make such a connection.
-Much of the internet agreed: There was something vaguely ... genital-y about it.
 “Is it balls?
 Is it a vagina?
 Is it balls in front of a vagina?” asked Gizmodo in a post that chronicled social-media reaction after Airbnb made the logo official.

-But the same can’t be said of the Ford Edsel.
-The most infamous flop in automotive history did itself no favors with a vertical grille design that also carried, um, anatomical connotations.
+While Airbnb shrugged off this association and enjoyed the year’s biggest IPO in 2020, the same can’t be said of the Ford Edsel.
+The most infamous flop in automotive history did itself no favors with a vertical grille design that also carried anatomical connotations.
 In this case, the name — derived from Edsel Ford, son of Henry Ford — was also an eyebrow-raiser.
 A factory-set personal name for a car just doesn’t quite compute.